UCIDataScienceInitiative/IntroR_Workshop/index.md

 + 2) Choose a probability distribution other than the normal distribution from which to generate data.
 + 3) Generate 1000 random values from your chosen distribution.
 Create a histogram of these 1000 values with a density plot overlaid.
 + 4) Generate 1000 random samples of size n = 5 from your chosen distribution (use a for loop!).
 For each sample, calculate the sample mean (using the "mean" function in R), so in the end, you have a vector of 1000 sample means.
 Create a histogram of these 1000 sample means with a density plot overlaid.
-+ 5) Can you re-write step (4) in terms of a function with with sample size as an input argument?
++ 5) Can you re-write step (4) in terms of a function with sample size as an input argument?
 Run your function with different n (10, 20 , 30).
 + 6) As n increases, what happens to the shape of the histogram?